Hongbozhao0425/Traffic-copper-theft-reproducible/README.md

 ### Running the Workflow
+To reproduce all analyses and results:

+1. **Open the project**
-To reproduce all analyses and results, open the project file `Github.Rproj` in **RStudio**,  and execute the following command in the R console:
+   Launch the project file `Github.Rproj` in **RStudio** (or open the repository root folder as your working directory).

+2. **Run the master script**
+   In the **R Console** (bottom-left panel in RStudio), enter the following command:

 ```r
 source("Run_all.R")
 ```

-This script sequentially executes all modules — including data preprocessing, model estimation (Log–log, ARIMAX, and XGBoost), and result generation — providing a complete end-to-end reproducible workflow.
+This command will automatically execute the full reproducible workflow — including data preprocessing, model estimation (Log–log, ARIMAX, and XGBoost), and result generation — producing all outputs exactly as presented in the manuscript.